-On September 28,2014, the government of Chubut enacted the Provincial Law XVII N $^{\circ}$ 127, Dec 1641/14 concerning the suspension of mining activities throughout the Chubut territory for precious and base metals within 120 days, and the establishment of the mechanism for consulting and further obtaining Social License prior to the start any mining exploitation.
-No further progress has been known as of the date of this MD&A.
+On September 28,2014, the government of Chubut enacted the Provincial Law XVII N° 127, Dec 1641/14 concerning the suspension of mining activities throughout the Chubut territory for precious and base metals within 120 days, and the establishment of the mechanism for consulting and further obtaining Social License prior to the start any mining exploitation.
+No further progress has been known as of the date of this MD&A. The province had previously enacted the law N° 5001 banning the exploitation of minerals through open pits and the use of cyanide for extracting gold.